 Disposal of Records

 The pharmacy should ensure that records marked for disposal are physically segregated from other records in a secure area, and clearly marked for disposal.
 In the event that a third party is engaged to dispose of records, the pharmacy must transfer the records securely and document the transfer.
 A third party retained by the pharmacy to dispose of records is an agent of the pharmacy and the pharmacy must ensure that the agent complies with PHIPA.
-It is recommended that the pharmacy enters into a written contract with the third party that specifies roles and responsibilities to ensure that all parties fully understand their respective roles and responsibilities14,15
+It is recommended that the pharmacy enters into a written contract with the third party that specifies roles and responsibilities to ensure that all parties fully understand their respective roles and responsibilities14,15.

-While an audit or inspection is being performed by or on behalf of the College in respect of the pharmacy or in respect of a member who is practising at the pharmacy, no record or document shall be destroyed until the audit or inspection is completed, except with the written approval of the Registrar.
+While an audit or inspection is being performed by or on behalf of the College in respect of the pharmacy or in respect of a registrant who is practising at the pharmacy, no record or document shall be destroyed until the audit or inspection is completed, except with the written approval of the Registrar.

 - Drug and Pharmacies Regulation Act, General, O Reg 264/16 s20-21